cnosdb/docs/docs/en/latest/manage/tiered_storage.md

 }
 ```

-Add `COOLING_DURATION value` to the `CREATE DATABASE` statement to add a cooldown time field. `option` indicates the interval for data cooling, `COOLING_DURATION` defaults to 0, which means infinite length.
+Add `COOLING_DURATION value` to the `CREATE DATABASE` statement to add a cooldown time field. `option` indicates the interval for data cooling, `COOLING_DURATION` defaults to 0, which means stopping data migration.

 `COOLING_DURATION` must be a multiple of `VNODE_DURATION`.
 The `COOLING_DURATION` field can be modified by `alter database`.